Ggs91/EventBright/README.md

 ###  1. Backend
 #### 1.1 Authentication (Device)
-I twisted the configuration a little bit to allow users to use either email or username to sign in.
+I twisted the Device configuration a little bit to allow users to use either email or username to sign in.
 Following the [Device wiki](https://github.com/heartcombo/devise/wiki/How-To:-Allow-users-to-sign-in-using-their-username-or-email-address) here's the few steps I've done:
 - Change the default authentication key to use `:login` instead of `:email`:
 ```ruby
 # config/initializers/devise.rb